-Discuss the importance of involving employees in the process mapping process.
+Discuss the importance of involving employees in the process mapping process

 Involving employees in the mapping process is essential from a productivity, efficiency standpoint, and organisational development.
 It encourages active participation from individuals within the team as process mapping allows for opportunities for feedback and improvement.
 What might be taken away from process mapping conducted with the team is creative ideas revealing potential new solutions or improved process flow.
-Additionally, process mapping alongside the entire team drives collective ownership with clear roles and responsibilities to ensure accountability and better decision-making.
+Process mapping alongside the entire team also drives collective ownership with clear roles and responsibilities to ensure accountability and better decision-making.
 This type of organisational structure enables a culture of collaboration which can ultimately help increase employee satisfaction levels.

 Process Mapping Software